MLP, MVP, MSP & MMP are four stages of building your next business using lean startup methodology. Let’s start with understanding the model.

 MSP: The Selling Point

 MSP, the minimum saleable product, is the hard sell.
-You have an MVP, but the product still doesn’t exist.
+You have an MLP, followed by an MVP, but the product still doesn’t exist.

 So, how do you plan to sell something that does not exist?
 Sell it to oneself?